sloshy/fs2-es/README.md

 This library has nothing to say about persistence, only functionality related to restoring and managing the lifetimes of state from events.
 You can very easily build your own event log just by serializing events and putting them in a database table, Apache Kafka or Pulsar, or even to a raw file for example, and in my opinion that is the easiest part of this to "get right" on your own.

-This library handles some of the more easily composable parts of event sourcing instead of telling you exactly how you should structure your entire program down to the database level.
+This library chooses to focus on some of the more easily composable parts of event sourcing.
 To that end, it comes with a few useful utilities you should get to know:

 ### EventState